arriIsHere/blog/src/articles/developing-on-chromebook/index.md

 abstractAuthor:
 image: chromebook.jpg
 ---
 I was browsing around for some computer components when I came across a Chromebook that was marked down.
-The stats were quite good, and it seems like (in general) a reasonably sturdy piece of hardware.
+The stats were quite good, and it seemed like (in general) a reasonably sturdy piece of hardware.
 "Shame it's not a real laptop."
 I thought to myself.
-Then I began to consider that more why wasn't a Chromebook a *real* laptop?
-It seems the only answer was the operating system, and that is something that can be changed.
+Then I thought more why wasn't a Chromebook a *real* laptop?
+It seems the only answer was the operating system.
+Due to some [changes](https://support.google.com/chromebook/answer/9145439?hl=en) to ChromeOS, this is no longer the case.

 What follows is a step-by-step guide for how to turn a seemingly simple "internet machine" (Chromebook) into a full-fledged development environment.
-For brevity, I have included simple instructions if you want a more raw, verbose account of what I went through check out the play-by-play [on twitter](https://twitter.com/benblais/status/1157282631047737347).
+For brevity, I have included simple instructions on this blog.
+If you want a more raw, verbose account of what I went through check out the play-by-play [on twitter](https://twitter.com/benblais/status/1157282631047737347).

 ## The Chromebook